“People are probably not happy with their lives if they are busy discussing yours.”

 When we were cave men and women, being socially rejected could mean life or death, as it could effect our access to food, water, and resources.
-If the guy with the warmest bear skin blankets wife hates us, we’re gonna be cold at night.
-If the best fisherman in town thinks we’re a schmuck, we better upgrade our foraging skills.
+If the guy with the warmest bear skin blankets hates us, we’re probably going to be cold at night.
+If the best fisherman in town thinks we’re a schmuck, we better improve our foraging skills.

-So, subconsciously, this form of social rejection can life threatening if we let it.
+So, subconsciously, social rejection can feel life threatening if we let it.

-And while most of us reading this are lucky enough to not have to worry about those things, social rejection still stings, and most of us, no matter how kind and delightful we may be, will find the nastiness of others directed at us from time to time.
+And while most of us reading this are lucky enough to not have to worry about being warm enough or having enough to eat, social rejection still stings, and most of us, no matter how kind and delightful we may be, will find the nastiness of others directed at us from time to time.